PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 <infinite-loading spinner="spiral"></infinite-loading>
 ```

-You can preview all built-in spinner types on the right, please use other ways if you want to create your own spinner.
+You can preview all built-in spinner types on the right.
+Please use other ways if you want to create your own spinner.

 ## Via `slot` Sepcial Attribute